ThomasCode23/StockStreamSim/README.md

-# StockStreamSim
+# Financial Instrument Simulated Data

-StockStreamSim is a Python-based project that simulates realtime prices and OHLC (Open, High, Low, Close) candlestick data for a simulated financial instrument for model training.
+StockStreamSim is a Python-based project that simulates realtime prices and OHLC (Open, High, Low, Close) candlestick data for a simulated financial instrument for machine learning model training.
 The price changes are trend-based and simulate realistic real-world price movements.
 Data is streamed over WebSockets.

 ## Features